 The demographic characteristics observed in our study are in concordance with those identified in a contemporaneous inquiry conducted at a polytechnic university in Hong Kong, which was conducted in two sequential phases.
 Initially, 76% of the undergraduate nursing cohort participated, with representation from the second (37.2%), third (31%), and fourth (31.8%) academic years.
 The female demographic predominated, constituting 84% of the participants, while males accounted for 16%.
-In the subsequent phase, student participation increased to 87%, with 42% from the second year and 58% from the third year, thereby maintaining a predominantly female composition at 78%, contrasted with 22% male representation.25 and ensuring a seamless transition from student nurse to registered nurse.
-These findings align with a Finnish study among sixteen graduating student nurses, emphasizing the preceptor's supportive role during this transition, particularly in providing guidance during role changes and exhibiting essential preceptor attributes.26 Further support for preceptorship in nursing education is found in studies elucidating its significance in knowledge and skill transmission, psychosocial support, instilling selfconfidence, addressing ethical issues, and supporting preceptees with research-related activities.12
+In the subsequent phase, student participation increased to 87%, with 42% from the second year and 58% from the third year, thereby maintaining a predominantly female composition at 78%, contrasted with 22% male representation.

+Our study reveals a substantial consensus among undergraduate nursing students, emphasizing a moderate need and a high expectation for the implementation of a preceptorship program.
+Moreover, it underscores the program's significance in facilitating career progression and ensuring a seamless transition from student nurse to registered nurse.
+These findings align with a Finnish study among sixteen graduating student nurses, emphasizing the preceptor's supportive role during this transition, particularly in providing guidance during role changes and exhibiting essential preceptor attributes.
+Further support for preceptorship in nursing education is found in studies elucidating its significance in knowledge and skill transmission, psychosocial support, instilling selfconfidence, addressing ethical issues, and supporting preceptees with research-related activities.